 The excavator driver was eventually found by the police and interviewed as part of the investigation.
 The aftermath of his plight, as well as what he has been living with that led up to his behavior is pretty sad.

 Triton Construction said at the time that there was no structural damage done to the building as a result of the man’s rampage.
-Based on Trip Advisor reviews (psst!
-It’s got 31 reviews and a 4.5 out of 5 rating – oh, and take a look at the very first review.
-It’s obviously fake, but clever nonetheless), it appears that the hotel opened in March.
+Based on Trip Advisor reviews, it appears that the hotel opened a couple of months later.

 This post first appeared on Your Mileage May Vary